couchbaselabs/cbcouchstore/gen_storage_design.md

 * Wasted Space - For every document update or deletion, there is now wasted space of a previous version that is occupying disk space.
 * Fragmentation - The wasted space, when it occurs between 2 live documents, increases cost of reading the live documents when scanning the documents in by\_seq order, as reading the 2 live documents will either have to also read any wasted space at the file system block level at the end of the first document and at the beginning of the second document, or perform a costly seek to skip over the wasted space.
 For SSDs the seeks aren't as much a concern except for wasted read-ahead cost that's often performed at various FS cache levels, and for HDDs, the cost is often greater as it can involved a physical disk head arm movement  (though the ordered nature of the document on disk tend toward smaller arm movements).
 * Poorer btree node locality.
 Each update to the generation means btree nodes must rewritten at the end of the file, meaning poorer locality for some branches of the btree, and for nodes not in cache this can entail expensive disk head arm movements.
-* Unbalanced Btree Nodes - For certain update patterns, the deletion of old by\_seq entries for new entries mean the btree nodes can  deteriorate from their ideal balance of the same depth for all leaf nodes with a worst case access cost of O(logN) to all nodes, to an absolute worst case of linear cost O(N) to some leafs nodes.
+* Unbalanced Btree Nodes - For certain update patterns, the deletion of old by\_seq entries for new entries mean the btree nodes can  deteriorate from their ideal balance of the same depth for all leaf nodes with a average case access cost of O(logN) to all nodes, to an absolute worst case of linear cost O(N) to some leafs nodes.
 * Higher false hit ratios of the bloom filters.
 When a generation is newly created, the bloom filters will have their lowest average false positive rate.
 As new documents are added to the generation, the false positive rate will increase.

 However, the process of compaction will restore the storage generation to optimal btree layouts, an optimal bloom filter, with no wasted space from garbage documents or btree nodes.
 This limits the total degradation possible for a storage generation.

 ### Batch Inserts, Better data locality per generation

-Another advantage of generational storage to a single generation storage is to reduce the rate of fragmentation of documents and btree nodes.
+Another advantage of generational storage to a single file storage is to reduce the rate of fragmentation of documents and btree nodes.

 This is because the rate at which documents and btree nodes become fragmented are highly affected by the batch size of documents (larger batches are better).
 The best case for batching is experienced with compaction, where all documents written to a new a file in a single batch, resulting in files that are sequentially packed together, and btree's nodes exhibiting ideal locality for random lookups and range scans.

 When copying documents to a colder generation from hotter generation, the documents are batched in a single transaction, guaranteeing sequential packing of those new updates and excellent locality of the rewritten btree nodes, and minimizing wasted btree nodes.

-Since this always happens in batches, this a big improvement over the single document non-batched updates that can be happening at the hottest level, which if happens on a single, monolithic storage file means each document is non-sequential to other updates, as each updates places rewritten btree nodes and a header between each document.
-Single updates will also rewrite more btree nodes.
+Since this always happens in batches, this a big improvement over the single document non-batched updates that can be happening at the hottest level, which if happens on a single, monolithic storage file means each document is non-sequential to other updates, as each update places rewritten btree nodes and a header between each document.
+Single updates will also rewrite more btree nodes than batched updates.

 ## Partition Specific Meta-data